RobBagby/dcos-primer/deploy-loadbalanced.md

 As you can see from the image above, we have a simple web app that is publicly accessible.
 The picture does not depict it, but the web app will be sitting behind a load balancer.

 The web app in our case will be a very simple node app that simply exposes the host name.
-This will be helpful in illustrating that it is load balanced.
-What will make this scenario a bit more complex is that we will not be using a pre-created image.
-We will create it, essentially performing the following functions:
+This will be helpful in illustrating that it is being load balanced.
+What will make this scenario a bit more complex is that we will not be using a pre-created docker image.
+We will create it.
+We will be performing the following functions:
 - Download the code by cloning this repo
 - Create the docker image
 - Run the container locally in docker (optional)
 - Push the image to docker hub
-- Deploy the container
+- Deploy the container into our DC/OS cluster
-- Deploy marathon-lb
+- Deploy marathon-lb into our DC/OS cluster

 ## Topology